bitshares/bitsharesjs/README.md

 To bundle the entire library into a single javascript file, use:

 ```
-webpack --config webpack.config.js
+npm run webpack
 ```

-The compile `bitshares.js` will be located in `build/`.
+The compile `bitshares.cjs` will be located in `build/`.